 Note: Students who pursue the thesis track in the Masters Program in Neuroscience are strongly encouraged to defend and submit the masters thesis to the School of Science and Engineering within one year after entering the program.
 However, the masters thesis must be defended and submitted in final form to the School of Science and Engineering within two years after entering the masters program.
 Students who fail to meet the two-year deadline will be recommended for dismissal from the Masters Program in Neuroscience.

 The Thesis Track degree will require 24 credits at the graduate level, and the Non-thesis Track degree will require 30 credits at the graduate level.
-Up to 12 credits may be earned prior to the fifth year of study at the 6000 level, but only 6 of these credits may be applied toward both the baccalaureate and master's degrees.
+Up to 12 6000-level credits may be earned prior to the fifth year of study, but only 6 of these credits may be applied toward both the baccalaureate and master's degrees.
 Students who accumulate more than 120 credits prior to earning the baccalaureate degree may apply additional graduate level credits to the M.S., provided these credits are not needed for the baccalaureate degree.
 The curriculum is flexible and specific to each individual student.
-However, the course plan must be developed in consultation with Kelsey Ward.
+However, the course plan must be developed in consultation with Peter Bowling.

 Note: 4+1 students are required to take Methods in Neuroscience, Graduate Neuroscience and Trends/Seminar (1 or both semesters).